 Course Description: This seminar will focus on current issues and interpretations in the archaeology of the American South.
 It is intended for anyone with a serious interest in the ancient Indian cultures of this region, as understood through the lens of archaeological research.
-Through weekly readings and discussions, students will explore the lifeways and changes that characterized each major period of the South’s ancient history, from 16,000 years ago to the beginnings of European colonization.
-This will be a challenging course, and students are expected to come to class prepared.
+Through weekly readings and discussions, students will explore the lifeways and changes that characterized each major period of the South’s ancient history, from the late Pleistocene to the beginnings of European colonization.
+The lines of evidence considered will include settlement patterns, architecture, food remains, funerary objects, and everyday tools.
+This is a challenging course, and students are expected to come to class prepared.

-Course Requirements: In addition to the assigned readings, requirements include class participation (30%, including the class discussions, mini-essays, and exercises), an end-of-semester oral report (10%), a term paper (30%, due 4/28), and a final exam (30%, 5/4 @ 12 pm).
+Course Requirements: In addition to the assigned readings, requirements include class participation (30%, including the class discussions and written exercises), an end-of-semester oral report (10%), a term paper (30%, due 5/2 @ 5 pm), and a final exam (30%, 5/3 @ 12 pm).
 Note that regular class attendance is essential.
-It will be taken into account by reducing your grade 10% for each unexcused absence.
+It will be taken into account by reducing your class participation grade by 5% for each unexcused absence.
 If you must miss class, please discuss it with me in advance if possible.
 If this is not possible, then please contact me as soon as possible afterwards.
 In general, illness or unavoidable family obligations (like weddings) are the only valid reasons for an absence.

 Textbook: David G. Anderson and Kenneth E. Sassaman (2012).
 Recent Developments in Southeastern Archaeology: From Colonization to Complexity.
 SAA Press, Washington, D.C.

 Course Syllabus: Posted below are a PDF version of the course outline and weekly readings, which will be updated throughout the semester:

 Additional Resources: Google Earth overlays, Exercises, and other resources will be posted below as they are assigned: